-(Q) Surface Test: The finished pavement shall conform to the following requirements when tested by the CQC System Manager or authorized representative not more than 14 days following the placement of concrete:
+(N) Surface Test.
+The finished pavement shall conform to the following requirements when tested by the Engineer not more than 14 days following the placement of concrete:

-Straightedge the pavement surface at locations determined by the Contractor with a straightedge 12 feet long.
+(1) Straightedge the pavement surface at locations determined by the Engineer with a straightedge 12 feet long.
 When laying the straightedge on a finished pavement in a direction parallel with centerline or normal to centerline, the surface shall not vary more than 0.25 inch from the lower edge.